Becky O. Peleowo

 “Mum said it’s fine!”
 She waved her hand mimicking my previous gesture.

 “You’re so lucky to have a daughter like her.
 She speaks up for you.”
-The old woman smiled at Bebe one more time as if she was a cherub that had just descended from heaven.
+The old woman smiled at Bébé one more time as if she was a cherub that had just descended from heaven.
+She had also told them that I could hear them even if I couldn't respond.
+Jumping into my space without being invited was her father's style.

 “Lucky?”
-I lamented to myself.
-Bebe has just completely embarrassed me and now she is acting autonomously as if I don't exist.
+I thought again.
+Bébé has just completely embarrassed me and now she is acting autonomously as if I don't exist.
 I wish I had not brought her for lunch on her birthday.
 I would have averted such an unlucky day.

 “See the way she stood up for you when we tried to jump the queue in front of you.
 She saved you from a fight by politely telling us that jumping queues is an act of Indiscipline.”
 The old woman stroked Bebe’s ponytails like she would a horse.
 I was uncomfortable with the way they were getting too close to my daughter.
 I reached for a pen in my bag to inform them that we were leaving but the old man’s request stopped me in my tracks.

-It was Bebe’s fault.
-I could feel my fury discolouring my face.
+It was Bébé’s fault.
+The way she was eating I could feel my fury discolouring my face.
+They probably think we might be struggling to eat but then would a struggling mum be able to afford a meal in a restaurant at the centre of the the Island?
 I started to write on a paper that we were doing fine and did not need their support when a towering presence cast a shadow on the paper before me.
 I looked up slowly and Pappy was standing there looking as stunned as I was.

 “Meet our son, Papilo.”
 The old man announced, ignorant of the fact that a fresh storm was brewing.